BSc 1st Year Botany Xanthophyla Sample Model Practice Question Answer Papers

 (A) By compound multiflagellate or Synzoospores formation

 There are produced single in club-shaped zoosporangium.
-The zoosporangium is formed by a club-shaped swelling at the distal end of the filament which migrate numerous nuclei and chloroplasts.
+The zoosporangium is formed by a club-shaped swelling at the distal end of the filament which migrates numerous nuclei and chloroplasts.
 Then transverse wall cuts off the sporangium from the tip of the branch.
-The nuclei and chloroplast, within the sporangium reverse position so that nuclei come to linear periphery.
-The protoplast contracts slight and develops a pair of cilia external to each nucleus.
+The nuclei and chloroplast, within the sporangium reverse position, so that nuclei come to the linear periphery.
+The protoplast contracts slightly and develops a pair of cilia external to each nucleus.
 After the zoospore is fully developed, the tips of the sporangial wall soften to form a pore.

-The zoospore squeezes its way through the pore and then swims freely in water.
+The zoospore squeezes its way through the pore and then swims freely in the water.
 Sometimes, the part protruded becomes separated from that still left in the sporangium and two zoospores are formed instead of one.
-The compound zoospores or synzoospores or coenozoospores, after swimming period comes or rest, withdraws its cilia and secretes, a wall.
-Germination takes place by forming one or more germ tubes one of which forms the hold fast and others develop into main plant.
+The compound zoospores or synzoospores or coenozoospores, after the swimming period, comes or rest withdraws their cilia, and secretes a wall.
+Germination takes place by forming one or more germ tubes one of which forms the hold fast and others develop into the main plant.

 (B) By Aplanospores